 Welcome Olympians!
-We are so excited that you chose to participate in this fundraising initiative that will bring an art and music program to the Saskatoon Cancer Centre’s Pediatric department.
-It feels good to raise money for a great cause and you’ll feel great as you build some new wellness habits!!
-Please keep in mind; it’s not too late to register and this is a great event for the whole family.
+We are so excited that you chose to participate in this fundraising initiative to support Heart Linked.
+It feels good to raise money for a great cause and you’ll feel great as you build some new wellness habits!

-In this blog you will find the list of events along with information that you need to be successful in this 17 day challenge.
+On this page you will find the list of events along with information that you need to be successful in this 18 day challenge.
 The explanation of the events below includes:

 - Information about each of the events